-The auto industry is certainly not immune to the trade talks and is adding merit to taking a more bearish outlook for both the industrial economy and consumer in the U.S. The volume of autos and auto parts that are being shipped via rail is down -1.1% YTD, - 1.8% on a 9-week moving average (9WMA), and down -1.2% on a 3-week moving average (3WMA), which suggests a less bearish outlook than the chemical, steel, and housing industries, but without material increases in volume in coming weeks, the auto industry also appears to be headed into a contraction in the back half of 2019.
-No surprise after looking at the chart above, auto sales were down as much as -4.3% in April and are down -1.5% YTD.
+The auto industry is certainly not immune to the trade talks and is adding merit to taking a more bearish outlook for both the industrial economy and consumer in the U.S. The volume of autos and auto parts that are being shipped via rail is down -1.1% YTD, but only down -0.7% on a 9-week moving average (9WMA), and actually up 0.6% on a 3-week moving average (3WMA), which suggests a less bearish outlook than the chemical, steel, and housing industries.
+No surprise after looking at the chart above, auto sales are down -1.2% YTD.